shkao/dog-days/README.md

-# AI Learning Journey
+# Domain Knowledge Learning Journey

-This repository contains toolkits and notes from my learning journey towards AI and other related technologies.
+This repository contains my notes and resources for learning domain knowledge in various fields related to AI and other technologies.
+The main focus areas are stored in the `domain-knowledge/` directory, which includes:

+- AI
+- AIDD (AI-Driven Drug Discovery)
+- Bioinformatics
+- Biology
+- Cheminformatics
+- Chemistry
+- Informatics
+- Mathematics
+- Medicinal Chemistry

+## Structure

+Each subdirectory in `domain-knowledge/` contains a README.md file with specific information about that domain.
+As I progress in my learning journey, I'll be adding more detailed notes, resources, and possibly code examples to each area.

-## Current Tools
+## Tools

 ### YouTube Video Summarizer

-Located in `scripts/summarize_youtube.py`, this tool allows you to:
+Located in `scripts/summarize_youtube.py`, this tool helps in my learning process by:

-1. Download audio from a YouTube video
+1. Downloading audio from a YouTube video
-2. Transcribe the audio using Groq's Whisper API
+2. Transcribing the audio using Groq's Whisper API
-3. Generate a summary of the transcript using LiteLLM (GPT-4)
+3. Generating a summary of the transcript using LiteLLM (GPT-4)

 Usage:
 ```
 python scripts/summarize_youtube.py <youtube_url>
 ```

-The script will create an output directory with the video title, containing:
+The script creates an output directory with the video title, containing:
 - `transcript.txt`: Full transcription of the video
 - `summary.md`: Detailed summary and notes generated from the transcript